tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 ## Running Elastic stack for developer

 For development purposes [Docker compose](https://docs.docker.com/compose/) is used to start Elasticsearch, Logstash, Kibana and Filebeat in a container.
-Hence, make sure that latest Docker setup is installed and running before starting the ELK stack.
+Hence, make sure that latest Docker setup is installed and running before starting the Elastic stack.
 Docker container is responsible to aggregate logs generated in `tmp/csw/logs`.
 Hence, developers writing Scala/Java/Python/C++/C applications need to generate log files under `/tmp/csw/logs`.

-Also, note that csw apps started via `csw-services.sh` will generate log files under `/tmp/csw/logs` and thus, it will be aggregated by the ELK docker container.
+Also, note that csw apps started via `csw-services.sh` will generate log files under `/tmp/csw/logs` and thus, it will be aggregated by the Elastic docker container.
-To know more about setting up docker and starting ELK please refer @ref:[Starting ELK logging aggregator for Development](apps.md#starting-elk-logging-aggregator-for-development).
+To know more about setting up docker and starting Elastic please refer @ref:[Starting Elastic logging aggregator for Development](apps.md#starting-elk-logging-aggregator-for-development).